hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250605061v1-a-survey-on-vietnamese-document-analysis-and-recognition-challenges-.md

 ---
 layout: default
-title: A Survey on Vietnamese Document Analysis and Recognition: Challenges and Future Directions
+title: "A Survey on Vietnamese Document Analysis and Recognition: Challenges and Future Directions"
 ---

 # A Survey on Vietnamese Document Analysis and Recognition: Challenges and Future Directions